-- 1. The proposed development area is adjacent to existing development that is substantially built-out, and the extension of services would not facilitate leapfrog development; - 2.
-The development is able to extend and connect to water and wastewater services needed to serve the proposed development without impacting existing services; and - The proposed development has agreed to fund the necessary extensions and any required improvements needed to serve the development. - CSF 1-6

-Support efforts by public water service providers to establish rates and fees which provide adequate funding for necessary system improvements, upgrades and maintenance.

-Ensure that infrastructure is planned and available in a timely manner to accommodate development needs.

-Prioritize water system improvements to areas prioritized for economic growth for commercial and industrial development as well as related housing needs.

-Ensure that all new development provides for and funds its fair share of the costs for adequate water distribution, including line extensions, easements, and dedications.
+- The proposed development area is adjacent to existing development that is substantially built-out, and the extension of services would not facilitate leapfrog development; - The development is able to extend and connect to water and wastewater services needed to serve the proposed development without impacting existing services; and - The proposed development has agreed to fund the necessary extensions and any required improvements needed to serve the development. - CSF 1-6Support efforts by public water service providers to establish rates and fees which provide adequate funding for necessary system improvements, upgrades and maintenance. - CSF 1-7 Ensure that infrastructure is planned and available in a timely manner to accommodate development needs. - CSF 1-8Prioritize water system improvements to areas prioritized for economic growth for commercial and industrial development as well as related housing needs. - CSF 1-9 Ensure that all new development provides for and funds its fair share of the costs for adequate water distribution, including line extensions, easements, and dedications. - CSF 1-10 may continue to utilize an on-site well if approved by the County Department of Environmental Health.

-Support water conservation measures that comply with the State and Federal legislation and that are consistent with measures adopted in all applicable Urban Water Management Plans, Agricultural Water Management Plans and Groundwater Management Plans.
+Support water conservation measures that comply with the State and Federal legislation and that are consistent with measures adopted in all applicable Urban Water Management Plans, Agricultural Water Management Plans and Groundwater Management Plans. - CSF 1-11

 New development on parcels served by a public water system shall be required to connect to the public water system.
-Redevelopment, additions and accessory structures in existing Rural Residential and Urban Reserve parcels that are not served by a public water utility, and all rural areas of the county may continue to utilize an on-site well if approved by the County Department of Environmental Health.
+Redevelopment, additions and accessory structures in existing Rural Residential and Urban Reserve parcels that are not served by a public water utility, and all rural areas of the county